chloepwong/p04/README.md

   - Connect database to frontend through Flask

 ## Install Guide
 Our project can be installed locally by carrying out the following steps.
-Users may also skip installation and go straight to the website at the bottom of our Launch Codes.
+Users may also skip installation and go straight to the website at the top of our Launch Codes.
 1. Clone and move into this repository
 ```
 $ git clone git@github.com:chloepwong/p04.git
 ```
 ```
-$ cd p02-GarfieldsCatHair
+$ cd p04
 ```
 2. Create a virtual environment
 ```